esthercrawford/EstherBot/README.md

     ![settings](/img/settings.png)

 1. Deploy your app to Heroku using the button below.
+It's a free service so go sign up if you don't already have an account.
 You'll need to specify your app token, key ID, and secret in the app's `SMOOCH_APP_TOKEN`, `SMOOCH_KEY_ID`, and `SMOOCH_SECRET` config settings.

     [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/esthercrawford/estherbot)